colinhacks/zod/rfcs/v4-error-maps.md

 A custom error map can be passed into a schema via the `error` key.

-> Currently error maps are passed as `errorMap`.
-This will be deprecated but supported for backwards compatibility.

 ```ts
 z.string({
   error: (issue, ctx) => {